McFizh/smad/README.md

 - Lightweight (fast startup + small memory footprint)
 - Support for simple ldap authentication: userPrincipalName (email) + password
 - Support for listing users and groups on ldap search.
-Does support simple objectclass attribute filtering
+- Supports simple AND/OR search filters for attributes: objectclass + userprincipalname
 - Domain validation in baseDN
 - SSL support

 Todo:

-- Add support for OR operator to search filtering
 - Add more attributes to search filter (memberOf at least)

 ## Configuration files